tfennelly/jenkins-js-samples/step-04-externalize-libs/README.md

 # Step 04 - Externalize Dependency Libraries (slim down)
-With `step-03-bootstrap`, we have a plugin using Modularized [CommonJS] style JavaScript, which is good.
-Using these [CommonJS] means we can easily use any of the huge number of JavaScript packages available in the NPM registry.
+With `step-03-more-npm-packs`, we have a plugin using Modularized [CommonJS] style JavaScript, which is good.
+Using [CommonJS] means we can easily use any of the huge number of JavaScript packages available in the NPM registry.

-This is great, but one of the issues with `step-03-bootstrap` is that its [bundle] contains everything it needs, including jQuery, Bootstrap, Moment.js and anything else we might add.
-This results in a quite bloated `.js` [bundle] for `step-03-bootstrap` - roughly 300Kb.
+This is great, but one of the issues with `step-03-more-npm-packs` is that its [bundle] contains everything it needs, including jQuery, Bootstrap, Moment.js and anything else we might add.
+This results in a quite bloated `.js` [bundle] for `step-03-more-npm-packs` - roughly 300Kb.
 If a given Jenkins page loads multiple `.js` bundles like this, it will potentially result in multiple jQuery instances (and Bootstrap, Moment.js etc) being loaded.
 What we really want in this kind of situations is to have slimmer/lighter "App" bundles, all sharing the same jQuery etc.